 We now have approximately 100 sites for which at least a portion of sampling is designated as "benchmark."
 Of these sites, about 40 are to evaluate restoration efforts and about a dozen serve as reference sites for their area or for nearby restoration sites.
 The rest are more intensive monitoring sites at which the extra data will help provide long-term context and better ecological understanding of coastal wetlands.
-Although most benchmark sites are in the US, several recently added benchmark sites are in Canada.

 Wetlands have a "clustered" distribution around the Great Lakes due to geological and topographic differences along the Great Lakes coastline.
 As has happened each sampling season so far, several teams ended up with fewer sites than they had the capacity to sample, while other teams' assigned sites exceeded their sampling capacity.
-Within reason, teams with excess sampling capacity expanded their sampling boundaries to assist neighboring over-capacity teams in order to maximize the number of wetlands sampled.
-The site selection and site status tools are used to make these changes.
+Within reason, teams with excess sampling capacity expanded their sampling boundaries to assist neighboring overcapacity teams to maximize the number of wetlands sampled.
+The Site Management System facilitates these exchanges.

-Site Management System Problems
+Site Management System Improvements

-The Site Selection System has stopped working a couple of times, with each fix becoming more tenuous due to old software and incompatibility issues with newer servers, image sources, and browser software.
-For the future integrity of this sampling program, we have been granted additional funding by USEPA to completely re-construct the website to become a Site Management System and move it to servers at Central Michigan University.
-These Site System crashes have emphasized the critical importance of this system to the running of our program because it allows us to allocate sites correctly across teams and the basin each sampling year in a manner that upholds the statistical design of our sampling program.
-It also allows us to track and note conditions and safety issues at each site as well as notes on why sites are benchmarks and what we know about their benchmark and restoration status and progress.
+The original Site Selection System had been in use for almost 15 years and had recently experienced multiple failures, with each fix becoming more tenuous due to old software and incompatibility issues with newer servers, image sources, and browser software.
+For the future integrity of the monitoring program, we completely re-constructed the system to become a Site Management System and move it to the servers that host the main CWMP website and Data Management System at Central Michigan University.
+The Site System problems and associated down time emphasized the critical importance of this system to the running of our program because it allows us to allocate sites correctly and efficiently across teams and the basin each sampling year in a manner that upholds the statistical design of our sampling program.
+It also allows us to track and note conditions and safety issues at each site as well as maintain notes on why sites are benchmarks and what we know about their benchmark and restoration status and progress.